mannuelf/whatcoinwhichcoin/README.md

 # What Coin Which Coin

-> Cryptocurrency Price Dashboard for fun.
+> Crypto currency Price Dashboard for fun.

 ## Build Setup